gcrk/tictactoe/README.md

 ## Next steps

-I'm working on a single player mode with a CPU player with choice of easy or hard mode. impreovements of the design.
+* I'm working on a single player mode with a CPU player with choice of easy or hard mode.
+* Improvements of the design.